 Exploring Venice landmarks

 Like many of the other cities in Italy we visited during our stay, you need to give yourself ample time to visit.
-To fully experience Venice, you really need at least three days in Venice.
+To fully experience all the Venice activities for kids, you really need at least three days in Venice.
 We only had about two days to visit the city of Venice, and that short Venice itinerary definitely wasn’t enough to see all the Venice landmarks we wanted to see.

 The city of Venice is made up of at least 118 small islands, many of them separated by canals, and connected by bridges.
 The majority of the Venice landmarks are found in the historical center.
 But there are plenty of places of interest on the outer islands too.